nosana-ci/docs.nosana.io/docs/abstract/background.md

 # Background

+> A phased approach to continuous delivery is not only preferable, it’s infinitely more manageable.

+Since it's inception CI/CD has enormously helped accelerate software release cycles.

 ## What is CI/CD ?

 In software engineering, CI/CD is the combined practices of Continuous Integration (CI) and either